kimfucious/sakura/README.md

 1. Clone this theme from Github (via HTTPS or SSH)
 2. Install the Bundler gem `gem install bundler` (if you don't already have it)
-3. Install the Bundler gem `gem install bundler` (if you don't already have it)
+3. Run `bundle install`
-4. Run npm/yarn install (you need to have installed Node.js at least plus maybe yarn to go further from above)
+4. Run npm/yarn install (you need to have installed Node.js at least, plus maybe yarn to go further from above)
 5. Run `gulp copy:bootstrap-scss` to get Bootstrap SCSS files from node_modules (installed in step #3)
 6. Run `gulp copy:node-js-src` to get JavaScript files from node_modules (installed in step #3)
-7. Run `yarn serve` (my preference), or `npm run serve`, or `gulp serve`
+7. Run `yarn serve` (my preference), or `gulp serve`, or `npm run serve`

 That's it; seven steps to **glory**!